appstetix/seamless-framework-java/README.md

 By doing this you tell this API that it should only route events to the specified handlers (MyHandler in this case).
 We recommend this approach if you want to deploy your application to a serverless provider (like AWS lambda) for the a few reasons:

 1. This method is quicker because it doesn't have to scan the classpath for handlers which can save you money
-2. It also prevents the framework from starting up/setting up handlers that will never be used which will improve your cold-start time
+2. It also prevents the framework from starting up/setting up handlers that will never be accessed/used which will improve your cold-start time.

 The default behaviour of the framework is to scan your project for any class annotated with the @APIHandler annotation, which is why the example in the quick start still worked despite us not explicitly specifying the handler.
-If you plan to deploy your application on server or container, not specifying the handlers will work fine.
+If you plan to deploy your application on a server or container; not specifying the handlers will work fine.

 ##### API Validators
 Most applications require some level of security or validation before the application proceeds with processing any request/event.
 The Seamless Framework allows you to plugin these validators at the API level, allowing the events to be validated before proceeding to the relevant API handler.
 The steps to register a validator is detailed below: